-- Know your clientele: You have to know who you are selling to and if they indeed want your product.
-At strip clubs, different breeds of men come in and not all buy dances.
+- Know your clientele: You have to know who you are selling to and if they want your product.
+At strip clubs, different breeds of men come in, and not all buy dances.
 It was easier to spot the men who would most likely not want to buy dances than the ones who would, therefore saving me from wasting any time trying to sell to them.
-Of the many different types of men that patronized the clubs, these were the top three non-buyers who I could easily spot and steer clear of:
+Of the many types of men that patronized the clubs, these were the top three non-buyers who I could easily spot and steer clear of:

 4. Patience: Patience is a must in sales.
-People are skeptical and put off by sales people by nature, even if that sales person is wearing six-inch heels and half of her ass is showing.
+People are skeptical and put off by salespeople by nature, even if that salesperson is wearing six-inch heels and half of her ass is showing.
 I would watch from afar as myriad dancers approached a patron, undoubtedly asking, “Do you want to buy a dance?” and get turned away.
 They had no patience.
 When I felt the time was right and the patron was alone, looked sufficiently relaxed, and had drunk a minimum of one drink, that’s when I would saunter over and make him feel like a king.
 Sure, some of the other dancers had bigger breasts, longer legs, or sexier outfits, but I had the patience and the wherewithal to close a deal.

-Sales experts claim that listening to your client and building personal relationships is paramount, and I agree with this, when time is not of the essence.
+Sales experts claim that listening to your client and building personal relationships is paramount, and I agree with this when time is not of the essence.
 I was at the club for eight hours a night and during that time I had to sell as many dances as I could.
 I didn’t have time to sit and listen to the banal drivel of drunk patrons.
-Many dancers did use this technique; sitting and talking and listening to patrons, and sometimes patrons would end up buying dances after enough conversation had transpired.
+Many dancers used this technique; sitting and talking and listening to patrons, and sometimes patrons would end up buying dances after enough conversation had transpired.
 Some dancers had “regulars” with whom they would spend the entire evening.
 These patrons had to buy the dancer off the list, which meant that they would pay the DJ to remove the dancer from the stage rotation, and the dancer would also get a healthy cut of this fee.
-These dancers didn’t really have to do anything except sit with their regular, drink cocktails, give him some dances here and there, and walk away with handsome earnings at the end of the shift.
+These dancers didn’t have to do anything except sit with their regular, drink cocktails, give him some dances here and there, and walk away with handsome earnings at the end of the shift.
 This is all well and good, and it worked for these dancers.
 However, I had no desire to sit and listen to one guy drunkenly spill his secrets, problems, and regrets night after night, hour after hour.
 It would have exhausted me mentally and emotionally, not to mention the work it took to gain regulars in the first place, which initially involves lots and lots of listening and talking, at no charge — “cold calling” if you will.
-My stripper mentor told me the night she spilled her trade secrets never to spend more than two minutes with a prospective buyer.
+My stripper mentor told me the night she spilled her trade secrets never to spend over two minutes with a prospective buyer.
 Any more than that was a waste of time and money.
 Patience provides strength in negotiation.
 Gathering intel provides strength in patience.